Header Image 1

 How do we support you?

-We want every student to get the most out of their Lancaster University experience.
-All Foundation Year students will have the opportunity to join the Lancaster Success Programme.
-Work out what your version of success looks like through this award-winning, coaching-led scheme.
+We are committed to helping every student make the most of their Lancaster University experience.
+As a Foundation Year in STEM student, you will have the opportunity to take part in the Lancaster Success Programme.